hamdiwanis/nativescript-app-tour/README.md

 |constructor | AppTour(stops) |
 |show() | start the tour|
 |reset()| reset the tour to play it again|

+## Defaults
+> Note: If you use the same configs (colors, sizes,..etc) in all stops customize the defaults instead using AppTour defaults property which is basicly a TourStop :+1: .

 ## Next
 - [ ] add events.